-- Steam – By either boiling hot water or using a steam machine, have your child take nasal steams before bed and after waking up, this can help clear their nasal passages.
+- Steam – By either boiling hot water or using a steam machine, have your child take nasal steams before bed and after waking up.
+This can help clear nasal passages.
 Adding essential oils like eucalyptus in the water can also have a soothing effect.

-- Heat Packs – During winter, ensure your children are dressed well and tucked in to their beds, adding a heat pack on their chest and back can also help dissolve some congestive mucus and sooth their body.
-This is also believed to help relax their chest muscles which can combat the snoring to some extent.
+- Heat Packs – During winter, ensure your children are dressed well and tucked into their beds.
+Adding a heat pack on their chest and back can also help dissolve some congestive mucus and sooth the body.
+This is also believed to help relax chest muscles, which can combat the snoring to some extent.

 Although there are numerous home remedies, it is recommended that you consult a physician before implementing any of them.
 Your doctor can examine your child and give you home remedies that may work better for your child specifically.

 Tips for Preventing Snoring

 Here are a few tips that may help you prevent your child’s snoring:

 - Let him sleep on his side.
 Sleeping on the back is known to aggravate snoring.
 If he already snores, sleeping on his side may help him breathe in a more efficient manner.

 - Ensure he maintains his recommended body weight.

 - Give all prescribed medication to full term.